pandemicsyn/statsdpy/README.md

 ### Combined Events ###

-<s>Unlike the original implementation this version can also process multiple events per packet.
-If the config option "combined_events" is enabled multiple metrics can be combined in a single udp packet.
-Events need to be separated by a single "#":</s>

 The etsy statsd implementation now supports combined events via seperation by newline.
 Statsdpy supports this method now as well:

     pageload:320|ms\nfailedlogin:5|c